 Reaction & Thoughts:

 E.L.
 Doctorow meets John Hughes.
-George Lucas’s piece of American nostalgia has lost its edge, but it’s still an immensely entertaining movie.
+George Lucas’s piece of Americana has lost its edge, but it’s still an immensely entertaining movie.
 Lucas based the film on his experiences as a teenager in Modesto, California.
-Most of the events in the movie actually happened, and the characters were inspired by real people (“Toad” is supposed to be a young Lucas).
+Most of the events in the movie happened and the characters were inspired by real people.
 Writers Gloria Katz and Willard Huyck shaped Lucas’s experiences into a workable screenplay.

 After the commercial failure of Lucas’s dystopian drama THX 1138, the filmmaker was eager to prove that he could make a mainstream film.
 Universal agreed to finance American Graffiti on one condition: Lucas had to make the film on a tight budget.
-The restrictions placed on the production were a blessing in disguise — the simple, unassuming quality of American Graffiti is part of its enduring charm.
+The restrictions placed on the production were a blessing in disguise — the unassuming quality of American Graffiti is part of its enduring charm.

 Before he got too preoccupied with gimmicks and gadgets, Lucas was an imaginative young filmmaker.
 Not only does Lucas demonstrate that he knows a thing or two about camera placement, narrative structure, and pacing, but he also gets wonderful performances out of what was a cast of mostly unknown actors.

-Editors Verna Fields (Jaws) and Marcia Lucas (Star Wars) are the unsung heroes here.
+Editors Verna Fields (The Sugarland Express and Jaws) and Marcia Lucas (Star Wars) are the unsung heroes here.
 They had the difficult task of giving shape and meaning to endless hours of footage.
 And one can’t underestimate Walter Murch’s help in creating the film’s fantastic soundtrack, a great collection of memorable tunes.

 Conclusions & Final Thoughts:

 American Graffiti made a fortune and launched the careers of many people.
 It also inspired a slew of copycats, a sequel, and the TV show Happy Days.
 Pretty good for a movie about a group of aimless teens.
 Produced by Francis Ford Coppola (The Godfather).
 With Harrison Ford (Raiders of the Lost Ark), Bo Hopkins (Sweet Sixteen), Kathleen Quinlan (Apollo 13), Kay Lenz (Breezy), and legendary disc jockey Wolfman Jack as himself.
 Color, 112 minutes, Rated PG.

 Followed by More American Graffiti (1979)